 Gerzon G: The main benefits of a WMS in an organization:

-Gerzon G: A Warehouse Management System (WMS) not only ensures inventory reliability, but also offers a number of key benefits, including inventory assertiveness, space optimization, order management efficiency, labor cost reduction, and increased visibility and traceability.
+including inventory assertiveness, space optimization, order management efficiency, labor cost reduction, and increased visibility and traceability.
 Its proper implementation is essential to improving profitability and efficiency in an organization's operations.

 Along with a process as complex as the implementation of a WMS, organizations must have a "Digital Maturity" at the same level, without it the technological tools will not be used to their maximum capacity.